Nitrolaunch/nitrolaunch/docs/docs/plugins/development/format.md

 ## Hooks

 Hooks are the meat and potatoes of plugins.
-They allow you to inject into specific points of MCVM's functionality, adding new features.
-They can act like event handlers, or like data-driven extensions to MCVM's data.
+They allow you to inject into specific points of Nitrolaunch's functionality, adding new features.
+They can act like event handlers, or like data-driven extensions to Nitrolaunch's data.

 ### Handling